 Ethan Allen

 In 1775, Ethan Allen, Benedict Arnold, and the Green Mountain Boys captured Fort Ticonderoga from British soldiers.
-Later that year, Allen tried to attack Montreal but was captured by British soldiers.
-He was held on a prison ship for three years during the Revolutionary War.
+The Americans were fighting the British as part of the Revolutionary War.

 Thinking About History